-Prior learning refers to the knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of state institutions.
-Prior Learning Assessment, or PLA, is means of determining whether or not the knowledge, skills and abilities a student has gained through prior learning match the knowledge, skills and abilities a student would gain by completing a specific course.
+Prior learning refers to the knowledge and skills gained through work and life experience; through military training and experience; and through formal and informal education and training from in-state and out-of-state institutions.
+Prior Learning Assessment, or PLA, is a means of determining whether or not the knowledge, skills and abilities a student has gained through prior learning match the knowledge, skills and abilities a student would gain by completing a specific course.
 If outcomes of prior learning equal outcomes of a specific course, then credit for this non-traditional learning may be awarded.

 The College supports as guidelines the principles of best practices published by Washington State Board for Community and Technical Colleges (CTC), as well as the policies established by the Northwest Commission on Colleges and Universities.
 The CTC system recognizes four categories of credit for non-traditional learning listed below.

 Commonly accepted higher education equivalency exams that are documented via transcript or other official record.
 Examples of such tests are Advanced Placement (AP); College-Level Examination Program (CLEP); DANTES Subject Standardized Tests (DSST); International Baccalaureate (IB); Cambridge “A” Level Exam.
 The College accepts up to 45 credits earned through standardized testing.

 **Credits earned for AP scores of 3, 4, or 5**

 |Chemistry||5 credits (SCI)||Chemistry 110|